Images of analytic map germs, and singular fibrations

 \end{definition}

 This appeared as a condition for the existence of a local Milnor fibration in a conical neighbourhood of $G^{-1}(0)$ \cite[Proof of Theorem 1.3]{ACT}.
 In the particular setting $\Sing G \subset G^{-1}(0)$, condition \eqref{eq:main2} was needed for the existence of a local Milnor tube fibration in \cite{Ma}, \cite[Proposition 5.3]{dST0} and \cite[Theorem 2.1]{ACT}.
-Here we are beyond these settings, we work in a highly singular situation, and we are firstly interested in the existence of the image as a set germ as a preliminary condition in the problem of the existence of singular local fibrations.
+Here we are beyond these settings, we work in a highly singular situation, and we are interested in the existence of the image as a set germ as a preliminary condition in the problem of the existence of singular local fibrations.

 It follows from the definition that if $G$ is tame then the closure of the strata of dimensions $\le p$ intersect $G^{-1}(0)$ only at $\{ 0\}$.
 A particular case of tame maps is: $G$ with $G^{-1}(0) = \{0\}$ as a set germ at 0.